ElementsProject/elementsproject.github.io/elements-code-tutorial/issuing-assets.md

 e1-cli getwalletinfo
 ~~~~

-As we haven"t set a label in Bob's node for the asset we created it will be identified by its hex value instead.
+As we didn't assign a label in Bob's node for the asset we created, it will be identified by its hex value instead.
 We will therefore have to use the hex identifier instead of the asset label when we send it from his node.
 Remember that asset labels are local only to each node and are not part of the network's protocol rules.
 We'll demonstrate how Bob can send the asset using the hex value by transferring the 10 "demoasset" back to Alice:

 ~~~~
 E1DEMOADD=$(e1-cli getnewaddress)